jbprek/KafkaWorks/udemy-certification/questions/07-streams.md

 3. Money mad until now
 4. The transaction stream

-Explanation

-Aggregations of stream are stored in table, whereas Streams must be modeled as a KStream to avoid data explosion

 ## Question 7 (2-9)
 An ecommerce website maintains two topics - a high volume "purchase" topic with 5 partitions and low volume "customer" topic with 3 partitions.
 You would like to do a stream-table join of these topics.
 How should you proceed?